Fareed Sadat

-Fareed Sadat (Dari:فرید سادات; born 10 November 1998) is an Afghan professional footballer who plays as a forward for Thai League 2 club Nakhon Si United and the Afghanistan national team.
+Fareed Sadat (Dari: فرید سادات; born 10 November 1998) is an Afghan professional footballer who plays as a forward for Super League club Bhayangkara Presisi and the Afghanistan national team.

-Born in Afghanistan, Sadat represented Finland at youth international level before switching to represent the Afghanistan at senior level.
+Born in Afghanistan, Sadat represented Finland at youth international level before switching to represent Afghanistan at senior level.

 Early and personal life

 Born in Kabul, Afghanistan, Sadat arrived in Finland in 2011, to join his father who had moved there previously.
 In October 2016 he stated that he was intending to apply for Finnish citizenship when he turned 18.
 He has acquired Finnish citizenship.

 Club career

 Sadat played youth football for Espoo, Atlantis, and GrIFK.

-Sadat has played senior football for GrIFK, Espoo, Lahti, Lahti Akatemia, Haukar, MuSa, AC Oulu and OLS.
+Sadat has played senior football for GrIFK, Espoo, Lahti, Lahti Akatemia, Haukar, MuSa, AC Oulu, and OLS.

-In October 2016, Sadat signed a new two-year contract with FC Lahti.
+In October 2016, Sadat signed a new two-year contract with Lahti.

 In August 2021, he joined the Finnish second-tier side MuSa.

 He signed for Cambodian club Phnom Penh Crown for the 2022 season.
-He scored twice on his debut against Visakha in a 2-1 win, helping his team lift the first ever Cambodia Super Cup.
+He scored twice on his debut against Visakha in a 2–1 win, helping his team lift the first ever Cambodian Super Cup.
 In the 2022 season he scored 19 goals in 25 league games.

 He signed for Thai club Nakhon Si United for the 2023 season.

+In September 2023, Sadat joined PSKC Cimahi club in the Indonesian Liga 2.
+He then signed for Persikabo 1973.
+He signed for Bhayangkara for 2025.